 - Interestingly, LTE doesn’t technically meet the standards dictated by the aforementioned ITU for a technology to be considered ‘4G’

-- An upgraded version called LTE Advanced, which meets these standards, is being rolled out worldwide over the next few years, and is fully compatible with existing LTE infrastructure
+- An upgraded version called LTE Advanced, which meets these standards, is fully compatible with existing LTE infrastructure

 - LTE can provide theoretical maximum download speeds of 100Mbps when moving at high speeds, and up to 1Gbps (1 Gigabit per second) at maximum – enough to download an HD movie in mere seconds